Dev-Shah/Classifying-roof-material-from-drone-imagery-using-CNNs/README.md

 • Achieved a log loss of 0.7594 achieving a rank of 72 among 1425 participants (Top 5%) as opposed to the benchmark of 2.01 using the pre-trained ResNet 50 architecture (challenge hosted on [drivendata.org](https://www.drivendata.org/competitions/58/disaster-response-roof-type/)).

-For more information see the reports pdf or ppt
+# For more information see the [slides](https://drive.google.com/file/d/10aukzZ9qnsvIrmoYDvsvujC1Ye3tN6yY/view?usp=sharing) or [report](https://drive.google.com/file/d/1Vb7KCHIxwiQXArmUEVHl8bFlvChD5yYc/view?usp=sharing)